pooyavahidi/content/ai/loss_and_cost_functions.md

-We know that only the line that corresponds to the target contributes to the loss, other lines are zero.
-To write the cost equation we need an **indicator function** that will be 1 when the index matches the target and zero otherwise.
+As we discussed, that only the line that corresponds to the target contributes to the loss, other lines are zero.
+To write this in math terms we use an _indicator function_ that will be 1 when the index matches the target and zero otherwise.

 $$\mathbf{1}\{y == n\} =\begin{cases}
 1, & \text{if $y==n$}.\\